RM10k Turkey Trip for Two: 8 Days 7 Nights in Istanbul & Cappadocia

 How soon should you buy?
 Honestly, I don’t know.
 I bought 2 months before and was constantly worried if Turkey would impose travel restrictions, causing travel cancellation.
 I also worried about getting Covid and having to cancel.

-I don’t know if anyone has successfully claimed, but one way to reduce your risk is to get travel insurance with flight cancellation and pandemic cover.
-I didn’t know any insurance with that coverage until @afiqtion shared about it, so thank you for the info!
+I don’t know if anyone has successfully claimed, but one way to reduce your risk is to get travel insurance with flight cancellation and pandemic cover, like Travel Easy by Tune Protect.
+Protip: Buy it at least 30 days before your trip to get it for cheaper!

 Savings tip #1: Shoutout to Pemburu Tiket Murah for the cheap flight info!
 They also shared one KUL-IST flight going for RM1.3k!